BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 #### __JSHint:__
   - The code for the script.js file was entered into the JSHint validator and passed.
-  - Some minor warnings were noted relating to functions which were declared within loops referencing outer scoped variables, however this was the intention of declaring said variables, that they could be manipulated by functions to alter the stored values in order to influence the outcome of other functions depending on the values stored when the variables are passed into the functions. some notifications were prompted relating to unused variables, however the variables which have been noted directly relate to the statements above where the variables are designed to be manipulated by functions in order for the game to operate effetively.
+  - Some minor warnings were noted relating to functions which were declared within loops referencing outer scoped variables, however this was the intention of declaring said variables, that they could be manipulated by functions to alter the stored values in order to influence the outcome of other functions depending on the values stored when the variables are passed into the functions. some notifications were prompted relating to unused variables, however the variables which have been noted directly relate to the statements above where the variables are designed to be manipulated by functions in order for the game to operate effectively.
 No errors were returned when passing through the JSHint validator.
 - ![Smarty Pants Quiz game](/assets/readme/readme-images/jshint-results.JPG)

 ### __Unfixed Bugs__

-While many bugs have been found during the development phase, such as layout issues, font size issues, and links not working when commited to GitHub.
-Numerous bugs were noted when writing the JavaScript file however these bugs have been erradicated and no bugs appear to remain.
+While many bugs have been found during the development phase, such as layout issues, font size issues, and links not working when committed to GitHub.
+Numerous bugs were noted when writing the JavaScript file however these bugs have been eradicated and no bugs appear to remain.
- - During the testing phase of the game it was noted that one such bug was evident, which required a funtion to be written to delay the next button following the user   answering the question, as this would cause the function to execute prior to its predecessor function completing and thus causing the anser buttons of the next question to disappear.
+ - During the testing phase of the game it was noted that one such bug was evident, which required a funtion to be written to delay the next button following the user answering the question, as this would cause the function to execute prior to its predecessor function completing and thus causing the answer buttons of the next question to disappear, leaving the user on a screen with no buttons to progress.
  - During the course of writing the javascript file numerous small bugs were found and the issues resolved and no further issues appear to be evident in the current version of the game.

-- In relation to the CSS styling of the game application some minor issues were noted with responsiveness on different size devices and a happy medium had to be achieved as i could not get the site to appear uniform on all different types of media devices due to the time constraints of submitting this project and these issues have not been fully addressed and could be addressed in a future update of the game.
+- In relation to the CSS styling of the game application some minor issues were noted with responsiveness on different size devices and a happy medium had to be achieved as I could not get the site to appear uniform on all different types of media devices due to the time constraints of submitting this project and these issues have not been fully addressed and could be addressed in a future update of the game.

 ## __Deployment__